 Multi-Vehicle Crashes

 Unfortunately, multi-vehicle crashes are common in the San Diego area.
-They are often caused by drivers who are speeding, intoxicated, distracted, or not driving for weather conditions.
+Why multi-car accidents happen often relates to drivers who are speeding, intoxicated, distracted, or not driving for weather conditions.
 A claim for compensation can be more complicated due to issues regarding which drivers are at fault and multiple parties seeking compensation from the motorists at fault.

 If you or a family member was injured in an auto collision in San Diego or Southern California, you need a skilled San Diego car accident attorney to fight for your rights to a fair settlement.
 To learn how I can help, start an online chat to schedule a free consultation today.